 - Preheat the oven to 350 ° F/180 ° C/gas 4.
 Put the soft butter into a mixing bowl and beat with a wooden spoon or electric mixer for a minute until very smooth and creamy.

 - Gradually beat in the sugar, then keep on beating for 3 to 4 minutes or until the mixture turns almost white and becomes very fluffy in texture; scrape down the bowl from time to time.
 Break the eggs into a small bowl, add the vanilla and beat lightly with a fork just to break them up.
 Slowly add to the creamed mixture, a tablespoonful at a time, giving the mixture a good beating after each addition and frequently scraping down the bowl.
 This will take about 5 minutes.
 If the mixture looks as if it is about to curdle, add a tablespoon of the sifted flour and then continue adding the last portions of egg.

-- Sift the flour again, this time onto the mixture, and add the milk.
+- Sift the flour again with the baking powder, this time onto the mixture, and add the milk.
 Gently but thoroughly fold the flour into the egg mixture using a large metal spoon.
 Do this as lightly as possible so you don’t knock out any of the air you have beaten in.

 - Stop folding when there are no streaks of flour visible in the mixture.
 Check that there isn’t a clump of flour at the very bottom.

 - Spoon the mixture into the tins so they are equally filled – you can do this by eye or by weighing the tins as you fill them.